Headshot with blurred background.png

 Talks:

-Writing openings; creating/using a sense of place in fiction; using sensory details, making your scenes memorable
+Write openings; create a sense of place in fiction; use sensory details, make memorable scenes

-Creating character; creating heroes and villains; making use of character ‘ghosts’; creating minor characters; creating inner lives for your characters
+Create character; heroes and villains; make use of character ‘ghosts’; create minor characters; create inner lives for your characters

 Story construction/plotting; how to control and shape plot; how to pace your story; how to create memorable scenes; pacing individual scenes; how to create back story; raising the stakes of your story; playing with time; how to write happy scenes; creating layers of meaning; writing short stories; how to write spooky stories